 s.
 And it's one of the better modern zombie movies.

-13. "DOA: Dead or Alive" (2007)One of the rare examples of a live-action video game movie fully embraces its source material.
+14. "DOA: Dead or Alive" (2007)One of the rare examples of a live-action video game movie fully embracing its source material.
 Sure, that source material is trashy and exploitative, but it always came with a wink.
 This movie comes with about a thousand winks.

 20th Century Fox

-9. "Resident Evil: Apocalypse" (2004)The second "Resident Evil" is where the film series found its true identity as delightful trash action pictures rather than horror films.
-It was a good move.
+10. "Resident Evil: Apocalypse" (2004)The second "Resident Evil" is where the film series found its true identity as delightful trash action pictures rather than horror films.
+It was a good move, as the film embraces all sorts of weird monsters but turns the franchise into something very different from the source material.
+It's telling that the games would eventually start to ape the movies.

 7. "Super Mario Bros."
 (1993)Everybody hates this movie, but I'm not sure there's any other way to adapt the "Mario" games than with a dumb comedy like this.
 Those games don't exactly have normal story elements like "dialogue" or "themes."
-Anyway, this film works on sheer novelty value alone today.
+Anyway, this film works on sheer novelty value alone today, and because of a couple of great performances by Bob Hoskins and John Leguizamo.

 5. "Resident Evil: The Final Chapter" (2017)

 Paul W.S.
 Anderson caps off the “Resident Evil” series by throwing out any and all worries about continuity.
 Iain Glenn is back from the third movie for a chance to be super ridiculously evil again, and we finally get a reason for this zombie apocalypse.
-“The Final Chapter” more awesome monster-beat downs and more horrific deaths.
+“The Final Chapter” has more awesome monster-beat downs and more horrific deaths, and it goes crazy in embracing being over-the-top.

 4. "Silent Hill" (2006)One thing video games have going for them above other media is visual inventiveness -- if nothing else, they usually look cool.
-"Silent Hill" manages to tap into that, while also being a pretty decent movie otherwise.
+"Silent Hill" manages to tap into the phenomenal look and tone of the games, while also being a pretty decent movie otherwise -- despite a big boring exposition dump right before the climax.

-3. "Mortal Kombat" (1995)The '90s were a bad stretch for movies overall, with seemingly every other film being a bad action movie or a bad supernatural thriller.
-"Mortal Kombat" feels very much like a product of that sort of time, but thankfully it knows exactly what kind of trash it is.
+3. "Mortal Kombat" (1995)The '90s were a rough stretch for movies overall, with seemingly every other film being a bad action movie or a bad supernatural thriller.
+"Mortal Kombat" feels very much like a product of that sort of time, but thankfully it knows exactly what kind of trash it is, and its cast leans into having fun with the underlying weirdness.

 2. "Resident Evil: Afterlife" (2010)Paul W.S.
 Anderson

 1. "Resident Evil: Retribution" (2012)It's goofy, gory, excessive action shot absolutely impeccably.
-A trash masterpiece, and easy choice for the best video game movie ever.
+A trash masterpiece that doesn't get enough credit for being gorgeous, and an easy choice for the best video game movie ever.